Kristina01111000/lavendersite/README.md

 Shop page will have section about going to pick up the plants if no inventory list it as 0

-Have started adding inventory, need images for  14 more

 About us page:
 Put 9 week old babe in gallery and some of the fields